muellners/research/src/content/indepth-overview-of-blockchain.md

 #### **Chain Replacement Policy in Blockchain**

-While replacing the original chain with the new chain with the appended block, the node may choose to run some additional checks to ensure that replacing the chain wont cause any security threats.
-The length of both the chains is compared and if the new chain is of same or lesser length than the original chain, then that chain is deemed to be invalid and is disposed.
+While replacing the original chain with the new chain with the appended block, the node may choose to run some additional checks to ensure that replacing the chain won't cause any security threats.
+The length of both the chains gets compared and if the new chain is of the same or lesser length than the original chain, then that chain is deemed to be invalid and is disposed.
 In such a case, no chain replacement takes place.

 ### **Application of Blockchain in Cryptocurrency**

 #### **Introduction**

-A cryptocurrency is a medium of exchange like money ( US Dollar, INR ) but in a digital form which uses encryption techniques to control it’s creation and verify the transfer of funds.
+A cryptocurrency is a medium of exchange like money ( EUR, INR ) but in a digital form which uses encryption techniques to control it’s creation and verify the transfer of funds.
 Bitcoin and other prominent cryptocurrencies have gained much attention since the last several years.
-Globally known as digital coin and virtual currency, this cryptocurrency is gained and traded within the blockchain system.
-The blockchain technology adopted in using the cryptocurrency has raised the eyebrows within the banking sector, government, stakeholders and individual investors.
+Globally known as digital coins or virtual currency, the cryptocurrencies have gained and traded within the blockchain system.
+The blockchain technology adopted in using the cryptocurrency has also raised eyebrows within the banking sector, government, stakeholders and individual investors.

 Bitcoin, introduced by Nakamoto, was the first form of cryptocurrency to use the blockchain and is currently the most popular amongst them.
 Other popular currencies include Ethereum, Litecoin and Nexo.